woofwoofinc/rktmachine/docs/building.rst

     cd /rktmachine

     wget https://github.com/lathiat/avahi/archive/v0.7.tar.gz
-    tar xzvf v0.7.tar.gz
+    tar xzf v0.7.tar.gz
     cd avahi-0.7

 Use Autoconf/Automake to create a ``./configure`` file.
-There are a number of warnings and cautions in the following but the produced binary appears to work.
+There are a number of warnings and cautions in the following but the produced binary works okay.

 ::

     ./autogen.sh
-    autoreconf -i
-    automake --add-missing

 Build ``avahi`` with a set of options that turns nearly everything off.